iQua/days/.github/pull_request_template.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] My code has been formatted using the `rustfmt` tool or the `rust-analyzer` extension in Zed or VS Code.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.